 She transitions partway through this section to speak about “Boston’s Copley Square,” near to where the 2013 Boston Marathon bombing took place.
 It’s there one could see the “love of many” that overcomes the “hatred of the few.”

 Even more contemporary than the horrors of the bombing are the protests in Charlottesville, where a now well-known white supremacist march occurred in August of 2017.
 Three people lost their lives, including one counterprotester and two state troopers who died in a helicopter crash.
 There were more than 33 other non-fatal injuries due to clashes and vehicle ramming.
 The march was noted for the use of tiki torches by the white supremacist marchers.
 Gorman puts “Heather Heyer’s” name into the poem, the woman who lost her life marching in a counterprotest, in line twenty-four.

 seem like statues

 where men heap that long wax burning

 blooms forever in a meadow of resistance.

 There’s a poem in the great sleeping giant

 this poem for you.

 The poet continues to travel around the country, touching down in Lake Michigan, Milwaukee, Chicago, and Florida.
-She ends up in East Texas briefly before going to Los Angeles where she lived during her youth.
-She includes some of her personal history at this point by speaking about a single mother, her own, who taught in “a windowless classroom.”
+She ended up in East Texas briefly before going to Los Angeles, where she lived during her youth.
+She includes some of her personal histories at this point by speaking about a single mother, her own, who taught in “a windowless classroom.”
 In all of these places, she says, there is a “lyric,” “a song,” or a poem.
-When speaking about East Texas she alludes to hurricane damage of recent years and the fact that the people who live there have to rally their courage on a regular basis.
-She spoke specifically about 23-year-old Jesus Contreras, a paramedic, who rescued men and women from the floodwaters of Hurricane Harvey.
+When speaking about East Texas, she alludes to hurricane damage of recent years and the fact that the people who live there have to rally their courage on a regular basis.
+She spoke specifically about 23-year-old Jesus Contreras, a paramedic who rescued men and women from the floodwaters of Hurricane Harvey.